Spin-Flavor Precession Phase Effects in Supernova: Acknowledgements

 T. B. acknowledges the 2214A travel fellowship from the Scientific and Technological Research Council of Turkey (T{\"{U}}B{\.{I}}TAK) and thanks the GSI Helmholtz Centre for Heavy Ion Research for their hospitality, where part of this work was carried out.
-Numerical calculations reported in this paper were partially performed at T{\"{U}}B{\.{I}}TAK ULAKB{\.{I}}M, High Performance and Grid Computing Center (TRUBA resources).
+Y.P. thanks to the organizors of the workshop on \emph{Collective Neutrino Oscillations: From Quantum Information Science to Heavy Element Synthesis} at the Mainz Institute for Theoretical Physics, Johannes Gutenberg University, where she found an opportunity to discuss this work with many colleagues.
+Numerical calculations reported in this paper were partially performed at T{\"{U}}B{\.{I}}TAK ULAKB{\.{I}}M High Performance and Grid Computing Center (TRUBA resources).
 This work was supported in part by a grant from Mimar Sinan Fine Arts University under project number 2018/48.